 Here's how BagEZ helps prevent maggots:

 For additional defense, BagEZ can be used in conjunction with moisture-control materials such as food-grade diatomaceous earth.
-While BagEZ keeps waste from touching bin surfaces, diatomaceous earth can be applied lightly into it, to dry wet waste, reducing odors, and kill any maggots on contact that hatch, in case some flies still get to this waste to lay eggs.
+While BagEZ keeps waste from touching bin surfaces, diatomaceous earth can be lightly applied to it to dry wet waste, reduce odors, and kill any maggots that hatch on contact if some flies still get to this waste to lay eggs.

 By keeping the bin interior free of residue and odors, BagEZ significantly reduces the likelihood that flies will find a suitable place to lay eggs, helping you prevent maggots rather than just reacting to them.